 AI is no longer an optional layer in credentialing operations.
 It is in the scoring pipeline, in the proctoring tools, in the content generation workflows, and in the systems your vendors use behind the scenes.
-As of this year, it is also a regulated activity.
+It is also a regulated activity.
 The EU AI Act has moved AI in credentialing from a technology decision into a compliance obligation, and the implications reach beyond Europe.

 This article translates the Act into what credentialing leaders need to do now to stay defensible.
 It is written for boards, executives, and operational owners who need to know what to demand from their teams and their suppliers, not just what the regulation says.